-It’s fair to say that there is adventure to be had in northern Tanzania, specifically on a Serengeti walking safar” alt=”Hiking is a drawcard in Tanzania for adventure seekers” />
+It’s fair to say that there is an adventure on Safari to be had in northern Tanzania, specifically on a Serengeti walking safari which is a drawcard in Tanzania for adventure seekers.

 Other classic adrenalin-fuelled adventure experiences include: hot air ballooning over the migration in the Serengeti, Big Five walking safaris in one of the country’s iconic protected areas, diving with whale sharks off Mafia Island, deep sea fishing in the Pemba Channel, summiting Mount Meru and conquering Kibo peak on Kilimanjaro.